Indication and Important Safety Information for Gammaplex 10%

-Gammaplex 10% (immune globulin intravenous [human], 10% liquid) is indicated for replacement therapy in primary humoral immunodeficiency (PI) in adults.
+Gammaplex 10% (immune globulin intravenous [human], 10% liquid) is indicated for replacement therapy in primary humoral immunodeficiency (PI) in adults and pediatric patients two years of age and older.
 This includes, but is not limited to, the humoral immune defect in common variable immunodeficiency, X-linked agammaglobulinemia, congenital agammaglobulinemia, Wiskott-Aldrich syndrome, and severe combined immunodeficiencies.

-Gammaplex 10% is also indicated for the treatment of chronic immune thrombocytopenic purpura (ITP) in adults.
+Gammaplex 10% is also indicated for the treatment of chronic immune thrombocytopenic purpura (ITP).

 Gammaplex 10% is contraindicated in patients who have had a history of anaphylactic or severe systemic reactions to human immune globulin and IgA deficient patients with antibodies to IgA and a history of hypersensitivity.